niplav/site/masturbation_and_attractiveness.md

 Abstract
 --------

-Members of the nofap community frequently claim that male physical attractiveness is causally influenced by the frequency and duration since last occurence of masturbation.
+Members of the NoFap community frequently claim that male physical attractiveness is causally influenced by the frequency and duration since last occurence of masturbation.